If you’ve come across The Residual Income Code you’re probably wondering Is The Residual Income Code A Scam?

 The Residual Income Code did not have a compensation plan associated with it.

-The program was designed to earn commissions from the all the 3rd party affiliate programs that are inside of the affiliate funnel.
+The program was designed to earn commissions from all the 3rd party affiliate programs that are inside the affiliate funnel.

 Similarly, there were no pay scales or ranks.
 There was no “main program” through which you earn affiliate commissions.

 There was only one way you could earn commissions with the Residual Income Code: